The Next Generation of Immuno-Oncology

 Clinical Momentum and Partnership Focus

-Several drug candidates are well tolerated in a multi-dose toxicity study, supporting tumor-restricted antigen expression.
+Several drug candidates are well tolerated in a pilot multi-dose toxicity study, supporting tumor-restricted antigen expression.
 Multiple patents have been filed that cover these candidates and their novel targets.